Manpage logo

 −W or −−window−fullscreen

-Force opening in fullscreen mode.
+Force opening full−screen.

 −p or −−window−geometry <sx> <sy> <w> <h>